How much do Freelance Videographers make in the UK?

 Unless working in a specific role in a larger production, the role of a freelance videographer is multi-faceted.

 With this in mind, how much to charge as a freelance videographer can be difficult and greatly varies from job to job, often dependent on the client you are working for, how big the job is and the demands of the project.

-Freelance videographer rates can be hard to define as the work is so varied and therefore the salary is dependent on all of the variable factors that can change from project to project.
-It is important that a freelance videographer is aware of what factors go into setting a fee and use these tools each time they negotiate with a client before taking on a new project.
+Therefore, freelance videographer rates can be hard to define as the work is so varied and therefore the salary is dependent on all of the variable factors that can change from project to project.

 Understanding the Terms and Definitions